eccentricdevotion/TARDIS/installation-v5.md

 You install TARDIS just like you would any other Spigot/Paper plugin, by dropping it into the Bukkit plugins folder and starting the server.

+#### v5.x.x does NOT need TARDISChunkGenerator - do not install it!

 > For versions before 5.0.0, see [Legacy installation](installation-old.html)

 The TARDIS database, configuration, schematic and advancement files will be created automatically.